Thomas-Duggan/DEPRECATED_Shell_Linux-App-Install-Script/README.md

-## Note
+## Notes

+- This project is superceded by "Simplified Linux Utilities and Toolbox".
-"Linux Fixes & Tricks.pdf" is not required for running script, but does contain useful information for Linux users.
+- "Linux Fixes & Tricks.pdf" is not required for running script, but does contain useful information for Linux users.

 ## Purpose